pbochynski/interactive-tutorials/rate-limit/intro.md

 In this tutorial you will learn how to enable rate limit for your service based on custom header.
-As a prerequisite you need a kubernetes cluster with istio installed and a sample service.
-The cluster is already up and now you can see istio being installed and httpbin as sample service.
-When you see the message that prerequisites are installed you can move to the next page.
+As a prerequisite you need a kubernetes cluster with Istio installed.
+The cluster is already up and now you can see Istio being installed.
+You can move to the next step when you see `Installation complete` message in the terminal window.